raspberrypilearning/microbit-making-choices/en/step_1.md

 ### Change the output based on the variable

-Now, all that is left for you to do is to use an `if`{:class='microbitlogic'} block to change the micro:bit's behaviour depending on the value of the variable.
+Now, all that is left for you to do is to use an `if`{:class='microbitlogic'} block to change what the micro:bit does depending on the value of the variable.

 Open the `Logic`{:class='microbitlogic'} menu and drag an `if`{:class='microbitlogic'} block into the workspace.